 This gorgeous black rPLA prints with a glossy finish, and is indistinguishable from virgin (new) material.

-Made in New Zealand, including the all-cardboard spool, the bag, the label, and the instruction card.
-The spool is shipped in a thick re-usable plastic pouch with zip closure.
+Made in New Zealand, including the all-cardboard spool, the box, the bag, the label, and the instruction card.

 Recommended settings: Nozzle: 210-220°C. Bed: 50-60°C.